SensehacK/dev-cheatsheet/architecture/creational/singleton_pattern.md

 - Easy understanding
 - One source of truth
-- Object remains in the memory throughtout the app lifecycle.
+- Object remains in the memory throughout the app lifecycle.
 - Supports lazy initialization.
 - Used by lot of analytics SDKs
 - iOS UIKit, CocoaTouch relies a lot on Singleton and MVC pattern.